Questions tagged [climate-models]

 1 answer

-What is the best way to interpolate Isotopic data and display them?
+What is the best way to interpolate isotopic data and display them?

 I want to interpolate isotope data of precipitation and display it on a map.
 The data are available as a CSV file. ...